yagoferrer/map-tools/README.md

 Google Maps Plus: Less Code, More Fun, More Doing, Easy To Use, Frameworkless, [Crossfilter](https://github.com/square/crossfilter) support and more!

-## How to test
+## Run examples
 We are in a development stage.
-For now, you can pull the repo and run the tests:
+For now, you can pull the repo and run the examples:
 ```bash
 git pull https://github.com/yagoferrer/GMPlus.git
 cd GMPlus